ParaHarz/TabryxDB/README.md

 - A fresh salt and nonce are generated whenever the database is saved.
 - The full plaintext database exists in process memory while open.
 - Password strength remains important even with Argon2id.
-- TabryxDb does not automatically save on close; applications should handle save failures explicitly.
+- TabryxDB does not automatically save on close; applications should handle save failures explicitly.
 - Back up important data.
 This project is currently version `1.0.0` and should be evaluated carefully before production use.

 ## Project Status

-TabryxDb is an early-stage project.
+TabryxDB is an early-stage project.
 Its API and file format may evolve before a stable release.
 Review the release notes before upgrading applications or important databases.
 Issue reports are welcome.

 ## License

-TabryxDb binaries and accompanying documentation are released under the [MIT License](LICENSE).
+TabryxDB binaries and accompanying documentation are released under the [MIT License](LICENSE).
 The MIT License permits binary-only distribution and does not require public source-code publication.
-Include the license text when redistributing TabryxDb.
+Include the license text when redistributing TabryxDB.